 CC.6.5.4 Obligations in respect of Control Telephony and System Telephony

-CC.6.5.4.1 Where The Company requires Control Telephony, Users are required to use the Control Telephony with The Company in respect of all Connection Points with the National Electricity Transmission System and in respect of all Embedded Large Power Stations and Embedded DC Converter Stations.
-The Company will have Control Telephony installed at the GB Code User’s Control Point.
-Wwhere the GB Code User’s telephony equipment is not capable of providing the required facilities or is otherwise incompatible with the Transmission Control Telephony.
-Details of and relating to the Control Telephony requirements are contained in the Bilateral Agreement.
+CC.6.5.4.1 Where The Company requires Control Telephony, Users are required to use the Control Telephony to communicate with The Company and / or the Transmission Licensees’ in respect of all Connection Points with the National Electricity Transmission System, all Embedded Large Power Stations, all Embedded DC Converter Stations and Network Operators Control Centre as appropriate.
+The Company shall provide Control Telephony interface equipment at the GB Code User’s Control Point or the Network Operators Control Centre as appropriate.
+Where the GB Code User’s or Network Operators Control Centre telephony equipment is not capable of providing the required facilities or is otherwise incompatible with the Transmission Control Telephony, The Company shall provide a Control Telephony handset(s).
+Details of the Control Telephony requirements are contained in the Bilateral Agreement with GB Code User’s.

 CC.6.5.4.2 Where in The Company’s sole opinion the installation of Control Telephony is not practicable at a GB Code User’s Control Point(s), The Company shall specify in the Bilateral Agreement whether System Telephony is required.
 Where System Telephony is required by The Company, the GB Code User shall ensure that System Telephony is installed.

-CC.6.5.4.3 Where System Telephony is installed, GB Code Users are required to use the System Telephony with The Company in respect of those Control Point(s) for which it has been installed.
+CC.6.5.4.3 Where System Telephony is installed, GB Code Users are required to use the System Telephony for communication with The Company and the relevant Transmission Licensees’ Control Engineers in respect of those Control Point(s) for which it has been installed.
 Details of and relating to the System Telephony required are contained in the Bilateral Agreement.

 CC.6.5.4.4 Where Control Telephony or System Telephony is installed, routine testing of such facilities may be required by The Company (not normally more than once in any calendar month).
 The GB Code User and The Company shall use reasonable endeavours to agree a test programme and where The Company requests the assistance of the GB Code User in performing the agreed test programme the User shall provide such assistance.
 The Company requires the GB Code User to test the backup power supplies feeding its Control Telephony facilities at least once every 5 years.